Elena Letourneau

 Philosophy & Values

 My work is grounded in principles of dignity, pleasure, accountability, and agency—and what I call intimate justice.
-These aren't abstract ideals; they're practical guides for how we relate to ourselves and each other.

 I believe that the work we do in our intimate relationships ripples outward.
 How we navigate power, honor boundaries, communicate through conflict, and stay connected across difference are skills that matter far beyond individual relationships.
-The revolution is relational.